Palisade Cafe 11.0

 The fields of lavender are not only beautiful but also smell amazing.
 They grow and process all their own lavender into the most wonderful products, including candles, lotions, soaps, essential oils, and even culinary products.
 Our favorite is a lavender candle that creates a hand cream as it burns!

 Take a tour of the farm to learn all about lavender and tomato farming, or sample your way through the oil and balsamic tasting room.
 Not only do they teach you how to pair flavors, but the food samples are also outstanding.
-Don't leave without a bottle of the Meyer lemon olive oil.
 Oh, and did we mention ice cream?
 Trust us on this.
 The ice cream with raspberry balsamic is amazing.

 Sage Creations Organic Farm